Leukemia: Types, Symptoms, Diagnosis & Treatment

 Watchful waiting / observation

 Not all chronic leukemias need immediate treatment.
-NCI’s CLL guidance includes observation as one management option, which is important because many users assume every leukemia always needs urgent treatment right away.
+NCI’s CLL guidance includes observation as one management option, which is important because many users assume always needs urgent treatment right away.

 Clinical trials